noriskworld/blogdown/content/post/2022-07-22-daily-stoic/index.en.md

 ### AMOR FATI

-> The spirit must Be trainad to a realisation and an acceptance of its lot.  -Seneca
+> The spirit must be trainad to a realisation and an acceptance of its lot.  -Seneca

 > What fortune has made is not your own.  -Seneca